The Sun Sets at Dawn: Plot

 A young man sits in prison on the night before his execution, while his girlfriend waits for the inevitable in the prison governor's house.
 The warden and his wife sympathize with both of them.
-It is the first use of the electric chair in the state, and there are teething problems with its installation.
+It is the first use of the electric chair in the state, and there are technical problems with its installation.
 Meanwhile, a group of reporters discussing the case, realize that the M.O. of the crime bears a similar style to that of a criminal, "Parrot" Farucco, who was supposed to have died three years previously.
 As the execution takes place off camera, a prison orderly collecting mail in the cafe identifies a customer as Farucco.
 He confronts him and is shot by the criminal, who is subdued and tied by other customers who happen to be prison officers waiting to begin work.

 At the same time the reporters rush in, back from the prison to use the Post Office telephones.
 It turns out that the execution has had to be postponed owing to electrical problems with the chair.
-Farucco is brought into custody into the prison governor's office, and moved by the distraught girlfriend's grief, admits to the crime just in time to prevent the second execution attempt.
+Farucco is brought into custody into the prison governor's office, and his fingerprints are taken to firmly establish his identity.
+The distraught girlfriend briefly rushes into the room, and he is visibly moved by her grief.
+When the fingerprints are a match, he admits he murdered the man the boy is about to be executed for killing.

+Meanwhile, a second execution attempt is proceeding, but the power goes out in the prison before it can be completed.
+The warden, hearing what has happened, gets on the phone to the governor just as the boy and girl are reunited.